MaterializeInc/materialize/doc/developer/design/20220511_replicated_compute_introspection.md

 respond at all.

 It is also not clear how introspection query capabilities should be made accessible to the user.
-We might need a new SQL construct like `SELECT … AT <replica>`.
+We might need a to add a new session variable akin to `SET CLUSTER = ...`.

 ## Open questions